 Important Notes to Users

-- The Library reserves the right to inspect the rooms even if they are in use.
+- The Library reserves the right to inspect the rooms even when in use.

 - The Library reserves the right to refuse lending the rooms to any user who fails to observe the rules and regulations.

 - The Library has the final say on how to allocate the rooms should there be any arguments among/from the users.

 - During revision and examination periods, the Library reserves the right to open

 the rooms and convert them into temporary study areas.